SOLVE IT: Measuring leakage better and Asset intelligence

 In practical terms there are problems in identifying leakage prioritisation and supporting management decisions.

-Given this the Hackathon will take place later on in the Festival week, starting on Wedesday and finishing on Thursday.
+Given this the Hackathon will take place later on in the week, starting on Wednesday and finishing on Thursday.